pubsub-a/interfaces/SPECIFICATION.md

 A statically typed interface definition containing various types and call signatures is included as TypeScript interfaces in this project and serve as normative reference in addition to this document.
-Additionally, a unit test suite is included in this project which also defines the behaviour of a correct implementation.
+Additionally, a unit test suite is avaible which also defines the behaviour of a correct implementation.

 Definitions
 -----------

-* `PubSub/A` - this specification proposal
+* `PubSub/A` - this specification
 * PubSubImplementation - an implementation implementing this specification